Approval & Accreditation

 The California Acupuncture Board is located at 1747 N. Market Blvd, suite 180, Sacramento, CA 95834; phone (916) 515-5200; fax (916) 928-2204; www.acupuncture.ca.gov

-The University of East-West Medicine (UEWM) and its Master of Acupuncture program with a Chinese herbal medicine specialization available in English and in Chinese [currently named Master of Science in Traditional Chinese Medicine] are accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
+University of East-West Medicine and its following program are accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM):

 The Bureau for Private Postsecondary Education (BPPE)